 Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

-Charlton was tested by 3 companies for his genetic diversity.
+Charlton was tested by three companies for his genetic diversity.

 UC Davis VGL in California USA